teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 Kramer made *Hi-Lo Double Up Joker Poker* (left).
 Soon after, Drew Distributing and Lynch Enterprises made *Joker Poker 54* (right).
 Kramer sued for copyright infringement.

 The original "joker poker" video game was basically just poker on a computer.
-Kramer can't copyright poker, or a video game that replicates pure poker.
-However, *Hi-Lo Double Up Joker Poker* wasn't quite pure poker, it was poker with a few little twists and some original artwork.
+Kramer can't copyright poker, and can't copyright a video game that replicates *pure* poker.
+However, *Hi-Lo Double Up Joker Poker* was poker with a few additional twists and some original artwork.
 The judge decided that these additions gave the game a "taint of originality" worthy of some minimal copyright protection.
 This minimal copyright protection (called "thin" copyright) works only against nearly identical clones.

-Fortunately for Old Reliable, the judge decided that *Joker Poker 54* was a nearly identical clone.
-The defendant had made some superficial changes like changing the "configuration of the board that holds the ROMS, changing some words in the audiovisual display, and by changing the design on some of the cards.
-Specifically, he inserted the name 'Lynch Enterprises' in the attract mode, inserted the insignia 'LE' on the back of the playing cards, and changed some of the wording in the attract and play modes."
+Fortunately for Kramer's "Old Reliable," the judge decided that *Joker Poker 54* was a nearly-identical clone.
+The close replicated the original game so closely that it triggered infringement even for the limited "thin" copyright given to the original.
+The defendant had made some superficial changes like inserting "the name 'Lynch Enterprises' in the attract mode, inserted the insignia 'LE' on the back of the playing cards, and changed some of the wording in the attract and play modes."
 These superficial changes were not enough to save *Joker Poker 54* from infringement, especially because it copied every other detail of the original game, right down to the easter egg:

 > Kramer Manufacturing embedded in its program a hidden legend that would appear only when the game's buttons were pressed in an abnormal sequence.
 The defendants' program shows that the legend is included in its copy.

 The judge called the two games "virtually identical" and noted that the dissimilarities "appear quite obviously to be the result of a studied effort to make minor distinctions between the two" games.
 The defendant was trying "to appropriate the plaintiff's design either outright or by frivolous variation." [*Kramer Manufacturing v.
 Andrews*, 783 F. 2d 421 (4th Cir.
 1986)](http://scholar.google.com/scholar_case?case=5294172034546412150)

-**Pro tip**: If you're pirating someone else's game, don't put a pirate on your promo material.
+**Pro tip**: If you're pirating someone else's game, don't use a cartoon pirate in your promo material.

 **Takeaway**: Video Games based on existing real-life games or sports will receive only **thin** copyright protection.
 Thin copyright stops identical clones, but not much else.